playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 There are two important parts to using the WS API: making a request, and processing the response.
 We'll discuss how to make both GET and POST HTTP requests first, and then show how to process the response from the WS library.
 Finally, we'll discuss some common use cases.

+> Java 1.8 uses [`CompletionStage`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) to manage asynchronous code, and Java WS API relies heavily on composing `CompletionStage` together with different methods.
+If you have been using an earlier version of Play that used `F.Promise`, then the [CompletionStage section of the migration guide](https://www.playframework.com/documentation/2.5.x/JavaMigration25#Replaced-F.Promise-with-Java-8s-CompletionStage) will be very helpful.

 ## Making a Request

 To use WS, first add `javaWs` to your `build.sbt` file: